-In attempting to help individuals or groups mature, i.e. to get them to take more and more responsibility, a leader must be careful not to delegate responsibility and/or increase socioemotional support too rapidly.
-If this is done, the individual or group may take advantage, viewing the leader as a "soft-touch."
+In attempting to help individuals or groups mature, i.e. to get them to take more and more responsibility, a leader must be careful not to delegate responsibility and/or increase socio-emotional support too rapidly.
+If this is done, the individual or group may take advantage. viewing the leader as a "softtouch."
 Thus the leader must develop them slowly, using less task behavior and more relationship behavior as they mature.

-When an individual's performance is low. one cannot expect drastic changes overnight.
-For a desirable behavior to be obtained, a leader must reward as soon as possible the slightest appropriate behavior exhibited by the individual in the desired direction and continue this process as the individual's behavior comes closer and closer to the leader's expectations of good performance.
-This is a behavior modification concept called rein--(H forcing positively successive approximations 15 of a desired behavior.
+When an individual's performance is low, one cannot expect drastic changes overnight.
+For a desirable behavior to be obtained. a leader must reward as soon as possible the slightest appropriate behavior exhibited by the individual in the desired direction and continue this process as the individual's behavior comes closer and closer to the leader's expectations of good performance.
+This is a behavior modification concept called reinforcing positively successive approximations15 of a desired behavior.

-For example, if a leader wants to move a normally immature individual through the cycle to assume significantly more responsibility, the leader's best bet initially is to reduce some of the structure by giving the individual an opportunity to assume some increased responsibility.
-If this responsibility is well handled, the This theory of leadership states leader should reinforce this behavthat when working with people of ior with increases in socio-emotional support or relationship behavior.
-This is a two step process: first, reduction in structure, and if adequate performance follows; second, increase socioemotional support as reinforcement.
+For example, if a leader wants to move a normally immature individual through the cycle to assume significantly more responsibility, the leader's best bet initially is to giving the individual an opportunity to assume some increased responsibility.
+If this responsibility is well handled, the leader should reinforce this behavior with increases in socio-emotional support or relationship behavior.
+This is a two-step process: first, reduction in structure, and if adequate performance follows; second, increase socio-emotional support as reinforcement.